xzhseh/stlc-in-a-week/README.md

 ### Reference Solutions

 I have provide all my reference solutions for this tutorial from `day1` to `day4`, in `src/refsols` module.
 Feel free to check them out, or you can also play with my "official" solution(s) via the interactive environment.

-### Credit

-This tutorial is initially inspired by the **great** programming language course project (originally written in Haskell) provided by [Prof. Delaware](https://www.cs.purdue.edu/homes/bendy/) at purdue university.

-It's fun to learn (and write) Haskell, but I love Rust more.